Search

 • Exploring the new water service delivery models that councils are deploying to unlock Local Water Done Well and assessing progress towards the creation of water council-controlled organisations (CCOs)

-• Ensuring financial sustainability for councils in the face of rising infrastructure costs
+• How can councils best ensure their financial sustainability and keep rates affordable for the public in the face of rising infrastructure costs?

 • Enabling the creation of financially sustainable water organisations and ensuring water revenues are ring fenced for water services